Delta4AI/OntoloViz/README.md

 visualizations of phenotype and drug ontologies.
 You might find it useful to quickly visualize your own data for reports or to share the generated plots in .html format with others.
-The GUI can be run by downloading the latest Windows release or by installing the package via PyPi:
+The GUI can be run by downloading the latest Windows executable or by installing and running the package via PyPi:

     pip install ontoviz
+    python -c "from ontoviz import run_app; run_app()"

 Alternatively, clone this repository locally, install the required dependencies and launch the GUI: